syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ## Temporary Path

-WebKit HTML converter internally creates temporary files in the temporary folder to perform the conversion.
+The WebKit HTML converter internally creates temporary files in the temporary folder to perform the conversion.
 So, the temporary folder requires read/write/execute permission for the respective user group.

 By default, HTML converter takes system temporary path (C:\Users\<<username>>\AppData\Local\Temp or C:\Windows\Temp) to perform the conversion.
-If the temporary folder does not have the required permission, then the converter may throw access denied exception.
+If the temporary folder does not have the required permission, then the converter may throw access denied exception. .

-The temporary path can be changed by using TempPath property of WebKitConverterSettings.
-If TempPath property has been set, then the converter make use of the provided path to perform the conversion.
-Please refer below code snippet,
+The temporary path can be changed by using the TempPath property of WebKitConverterSettings.
+If this property has been set, then the converter use the provided path to perform the conversion.
+Refer to the following code snippet.

 {% tabs %}